GHM61/machine-learning-with-Red-Hat-CodeReady-Containers/README.md

 `git push origin master`

 And Voila!
-We've learned how to build, train, and deploy a neural network with Minishift.
+We've learned how to build, train, and deploy a neural network with CodeReady Containers.